Reconnect to your Deep Code for survival in Times of Chaos. New findings – old wisdom!

 – Gregory Bateson

 We experience a time where environmental changes are bigger and happen faster than ever.
-The Covid19 pandemic on top of climate change, diversity loss, droughts, flooding, and wildfires, unpredictable situations place new pressures on leaders and society.
+The Covid19 pandemic, on top of climate change, diversity loss, droughts, flooding, and wildfires, unpredictable situations, place new pressures on leaders and society.
 As external forces rise and the rate of change accelerates, so do the requirements on the quality of precision and speed in decision-making processes and adaptation.
 Transformative Leadership is characterized by the ability to maneuver in this complexity.
 It’s about improving and learn to ”surf on the edge of chaos.”

-When everything is changing rapidly, it is necessary to be open, aware, and responsive so that you can act with laser-focused clarity to the challenges, triggered by emerging and rapid changes from moment to moment.
-Consequently, the importance of finding a foundational toolkit to learn (re-learn) on how to build the capacity to ground and balance yourself in order to stabilize your core in the midst of rapid and emerging change.
+When everything is changing rapidly, it is necessary to be open, aware, and responsive so that you can act with laser-focused clarity to the challenges triggered by emerging and rapid changes from moment to moment.
+Consequently, the importance of finding a foundational toolkit to learn (re-learn) on how to build the capacity to ground and balance yourself to stabilize your core in the midst of rapid and emerging change.
 Get your free Self Study Course.

 It is surprisingly simple, yet it has a deep core for stability.
 This foundational approach starts with relaxation, to open the path by releasing all forms of contraction, tension, blockage, and holding on to past, present, and future.
 This helps to be truly open to what is there, within yourself and beyond, within the tangible and intangible domains.
 Ultimately, it is experienced as a complete surrender into the truth of here and now, bringing in the stillness and deep presence at the moment.

-By fine-tuning/refining each field of awareness, our senses will be mentally, and physically better prepared, more present, attuned and aware Sensing and mediation are ways to open up for clarity and cultivate intuition.
+By fine-tuning/refining each field of awareness, our senses will be mentally and physically better prepared, more present, attuned, and aware.
+Sensing and mediation are ways to open up for clarity and cultivate intuition.
 This inner work will facilitate us in opening up on a human-nature deep ecological level.

 — Thomas Hübl